 The teacher plays an active role in ensuring that students do not use the computer for non-academic purposes.

 The teacher decides how the students use their electronic devices in class and for group work.
 This is backed up by the leadership team of Hasseris Gymnasium & IB World School.

 If you need to talk to the school psychologist, you must contact the IB coordinator to get help to set up an appointment.

 The school’s reading and writing counsellors offer guidance and help to students who have reading and writing difficulties of different sorts, for instance students with dyslexia.
 At the beginning of their schooling at Hasseris Gymnasium & IB World School, students are tested in spelling and reading, and on the basis of the test results some students are offered optional guidance lessons.
 If you encounter reading or writing problems in the course of your schooling, you are also welcome to contact the reading counsellors either via lectio or via your teacher or student counsellor.
 The reading and writing guidance office is situated in the upper blue corridor, and this is also where guidance lessons normally take place.

-During the year there are a number of school parties, sometimes for both stx and IB students, sometimes only for IB students.
+During the year there are a number of school parties.
 When you participate in a school party, you are not allowed to bring any kind of beer, wine or alcohol, but wine, beer and soft drinks can be purchased at school.
 Smoking (both inside and outside school) and all kinds of drugs are prohibited.
 Intoxicated persons will be rejected at the entrance.
 Violation of these rules can lead to temporary suspension from school or expulsion.
 Apart from the school’s birthday party, where former students are invited, the parties are only open for current students of Hasseris Gymnasium & IB World School.
-In the IB Christmas-Get-Together IB Graduates can participate.

 Representatives from each stx, preIB and IB class are represented in the Student Council.
 Meetings are held approximately once a month.